newrelic/instant-observability-website/README.md

 #### Fetch related content
 Runs every day to get various pages that relate to each quickstart from our vendor.
+The quickstart metadata used to query for related pages is pulled down using the local [`gatsby-source-quickstart-metadata`](./gatsby-source-quickstart-metadata/README.md)

 ## ☁️  Hosting